Basic Methods

 This exercise must be practiced every day.
 When there is no possibility to sing the mantras aloud, one may sing them mentally to oneself but only after mastering singing them aloud.

-Let us pay maximum attention both at this and the next stages to work with the anahata chakra — just doing this makes the life brighter and more joyous.
+Let us pay maximum attention both at this and the next stages to work with the anahata chakra — just doing this makes life brighter and more joyous.

 If the very subtle and gentle singing of the mantras for chakras has not been mastered — no further work can be successful.
 Men usually are the ones who have this difficulty especially frequently, since subtlety is often unknown to them.
 The following recommendation may help them.
 Take some water in the mouth and start gargling so that a gurgling sound can be heard.
 Bring the water lower down the throat.
 The sound must become higher.
 Let it reach as high of a pitch as possible.
 Those are the notes, at which one has to sing the mantras for chakras.

 Let us learn another method of cleansing and development of the chakras.
 Visualize behind the anahata a white shining 3-dimensional figure formed by four equilateral triangles with joined sides.
-This figure is called tetrahedron.
+This figure is called a tetrahedron.
 Insert this figure into each chakra (one chakra at a time) from behind, with one of the tetrahedron vertices looking forward, while rotating it rapidly counterclockwise (looking from behind) around a horizontal axis coming from back to front.
 For the two outermost chakras the rotation of the tetrahedron must be performed around a vertical axis; in case of sahasrara the vertex of the tetrahedron must look upward, while in case of muladhara — downward.
-The direction of rotation of the tetrahedron for these two chakras must be counterclockwise (looking from inside the body).
+The direction of the rotation of the tetrahedron for these two chakras must be counterclockwise (looking from inside the body).
 Performance of this exercise will be easier if we combine it with “blowing” of the corresponding mantra into each chakra.

 All exercises with the chakras described above (as well as with meridians, which will be described later) are more efficiently performed while standing.